qidi-community/Plus4-Wiki/content/bed-scanning-probes/Beacon3D/RevH-Normal/README.md

 You can reach out to me, `stew675` on the [Qidi Official Discord](https://discord.gg/B6jDttWUE6) in the Plus 4 channel

 Alternately you can reach out to the [Official Beacon Discord Channel](https://discord.gg/MzTR3zE) and ask for help there

+## Supporting the creator

+Enjoying my guide and work?
+[How about buying me a coffee!](https://ko-fi.com/stew675)